Skip to content

 We also assume that you've already importen openai upfront and ran this command:

-This encoder will require the `OPENAI_ORG` and `OPENAI_KEY` environment variables to be set.
+This encoder will require the `OPENAI_API_KEY` (optionally `OPENAI_ORG_ID` and `OPENAI_PROJECT_ID`) environment variable to be set.

 If you have it defined in your `.env` file, you can use python-dotenv to load it.